nayms/contracts-v3/docs/facets/IEntityFacet.md

 |`_entity` | struct Entity | metadata of the entity
 ### getEntityInfo
 Get the the data for entity with ID: `_entityId`
+Get the Entity data for a given entityId
 ```solidity
   function getEntityInfo(
     bytes32 _entityId